HB-1925

 Plain Language

-MA or CHIP managed care plans using AI in utilization review must annually file a compliance statement with the Department of Human Services covering the same categories as the insurer filing: algorithm function and scope, logic/decision trees, training data descriptions with sources, compliance attestation with evidence, and oversight/validation process descriptions.
+MA/CHIP managed care plans using AI in utilization review must annually file a compliance statement with the Department of Human Services, covering algorithm function and scope, decision trees, training data descriptions and sources, compliance attestation with evidence, and a description of the plan's oversight and validation processes.
+This parallels the insurer compliance statement under § 5204.

 Statutory Text